sedatbali44/sedatbali/README.md

 Full Stack veterinarian application with  Spring boot , Thymeleaf and mySQL.
   MVC structure has been used.
   Pets and owners pages have been designed.
-  Data of pets and owners are being manipulated from MySQL database for CRUD activities.
+  Data of pets and owners are being manipulated from MySQL database for CRUD activities by using Thymeleaf front end engine.